tenoto/cogamo_fits/README.md

 [![hackmd-github-sync-badge](https://hackmd.io/BUiCqBFqQDeVTWameMicjw/badge)](https://hackmd.io/BUiCqBFqQDeVTWameMicjw)

-Analysis package for the Compact Gamma-ray Monitor (CoGamo) of the "Thundercloud Project" organized by the GROWTH Collaboration.
+Analysis package for the Compact Gamma-ray Monitor (Coamo) of the "Thundercloud Project" organized by the GROWTH Collaboration.

 This page summarizes the beta-version prototype of an analyses package.